 Prince William was a student at Eton in Windsor

 The Queen's grandsons, Prince William and Prince Harry, broke family tradition by attending Eton school in Windsor.
 The Duke of Cambridge received 12 GCSEs and three A-Levels in Geography (A), History of Art (A) and Biology (C).

 "I know how hard William worked to achieve these excellent results and I am very proud that he has done so well," Prince Charles said at the time via The Guardian.
 William went on to gain a 2:1 degree in Geography from the University of St Andrews in Scotland.

 Meanwhile, Harry gained 11 GCSEs and two A-Levels, a B in Art and a D in Geography.
 After he left Eton in 2003, the British royal went travelling for a year before joining the army.

 Prince William and Kate met at the University of St Andrews

 The Duchess of Cambridge achieved 11 GCSEs at St Andrew's School in Pangbourne before she studied at Marlborough College in Wiltshire, where she received two As in Maths and Art, and a B in English.
 After taking a gap-year, Kate then went to the University of St Andrews in 2001, where she met her future husband.
 She graduated in 2005 with a 2:1 in History of Art.

 Harry's wife, Meghan Markle, was a student at Immaculate Heart High School in Los Angeles before she graduated at Northwestern University.
-Although there are no reports of her SATs, the American equivalent of GCSEs or A Levels, the Duchess of Sussex managed to achieve her grades for university, where she gained a double major in Theatre and International Relations.
+Although there are no reports of her SATs, the American equivalent of GCSEs or A-Levels, the Duchess of Sussex achieved grades for university, where she gained a double major in Theatre and International Relations.

 Princess Eugenie and Princess Beatrice pictured in 2008